Prince William of Hesse-Philippsthal-Barchfeld: Career

 After his return to active service, William took the command of the frigate Thetis from May to September 1859.
 In April 1860, he asked his release from active service duty, and on 22 March 1864 was appointed Konteradmiral (counter admiral).

 During the Franco-Prussian War William was under the service of the General Governor of the German Coastal Lands (Generalgouverneur der deutschen Küstenlande) and General of the Infantry Eduard Vogel von Falckenstein.
 He sent him to the armed steamer St. George on negotiations with the commander of the French Armed Forces, Vice admiral Martin Fourichon to tell it that shelling the German coast could lead to reprisals in occupied France.
 Due to the course of the war, the French blockade in the North Sea was canceled after a short time.

 On 30 May 1872, William was appointed Konteradmiral à la suite of the Imperial Navy.

 Personal life

+First marriage

-In Kassel on 27 December 1857, William married firstly Princess Maria of Hanau and Hořowitz (1839–1917), daughter of Frederick William, Elector of Hesse-Kassel; however, the Grand Duke of Hesse-Darmstadt regarded William's marriage as morganatic and refused to recognize their offspring as legitimate Hessian princes.
+In Kassel on 27 December 1857, William married firstly Princess Maria of Hanau and Hořowitz (1839–1917), daughter of Frederick William, Elector of Hesse-Kassel and his wife, Gertrude von Hanau; however, the Grand Duke of Hesse-Darmstadt regarded William's marriage as morganatic and refused to recognize their offspring as legitimate Hessian princes.
 They had five children: